jdm6457/jdm6457/README.md

 # About me

-- 🔭 I’m currently working on AI with Ubuntu Data Sciences Stack
+- 🔭 I’m currently working on AI projects for personal finance
-- 🌱 I’m currently learning MicroCloud, MicroStack, OpenStack and migrations from VMware
+- 🌱 I’m currently learning n8n, AI workflows, multimodal, multi Agents, docker/containers, full stack application development
-- 👯 I’m looking to collaborate on anything AI and VMware alternatives
+- 👯 I’m looking to collaborate on anything AI
-- 🤔 I’m looking for help with discovering home based AI projects
+- 🤔 I’m looking for new ideas around AI and personal finance and investing
 - 💬 Ask me about anything 😉
 - 📫 How to reach me: jdm6457@gmail.com
 - ⚡ Fun fact: favorite hobbies are boating, waterskiing and DIY home improvement